emilyfuhrman/datavis_design/2017_Fall/Studios/02_Introduction_to_R_Graphics_with_ggplot2.md

 * The chart will appear saved in your working directory.
 See [this](http://ggplot2.tidyverse.org/reference/ggsave.html) reference for more detail regarding sensible aesthetic defaults.

-### Challenge
+### Participation

-* Return to the `bnames2_b` dataset.
-Generate two different visualizations exploring a name we did not mention in class.
+* Generate two different visualizations from the original datasets exploring a name we did not mention in class.